 Please click on the icons below to either email me, book an appointment, or view my profiles on Twitter, Github and LinkedIn.

-I have been invited to speak at the SPHINx conference which will be held at the Conservatoire national des arts et métiers (Cnam) in Paris (France) from June 24 to June 25, 2019.
-The conference aims at providing an overview on recent advances and challenges in the mathematical modelling of pathogen spread in healthcare settings.
+I was invited to speak at the SPHINx conference which was held at the Conservatoire national des arts et métiers (Cnam) in Paris (France) from June 24 to June 25, 2019.
+The conference's aim was to provide an overview on recent advances and challenges in the mathematical modelling of pathogen spread in healthcare settings.
+Overall, it was a great a meeting with a great programme.

 I presented our more recent work Bayesian Non-Parametric Inference for stochastic epidemic models for heteregenously mixing population.